jellybeans511/open-webrtc/README.md

 #### ※ISSUE
 If your video codec and remote video codec are different, you will miss exchanging media stream.
 It is unknown reason.
 Please set same codecs if you using this application.

+### The author is not responsible for any disadvantages caused by using this web page.